aiman-al-masoud/deixiscript/README.md

 - when adding new props (treated as defaults) to a concept you have to add them to all existing instances of the concept.

-- match() may have to take care of derivation clauses.
+- match() may have to take care of derivation clauses, semantic match rather than purely syntactic match.
+Imagine an event expressed in terms of basic has-sentences, but event handler expressed in higher level way.

 ## Limitations

-- no context sentitivity
+- context sentitivity is incomplete
   - the cat eats the kibble piece
   - it jumps it resolves to "the kibble piece"
 - no cataphora.
-- no ambiguous sentence recognition and multi-tree parse, but possiblility to "disambiguate" (change default parse order) using parentheses.
+- no ambiguous sentence recognition and multi-tree parse, but possiblility to "disambiguate" (really: change default parse order) using parentheses.

 # Notes